 I grew up eating Hunan food at a local Chinese place in Garwood, New Jersey.
 Spicier, deeper in flavor and more exotic than the traditional Cantonese food most places served.
 Hands down, Hunan and the even spicier Sichuan food is my favorite style of Chinese.

 Since then I’ve made countless Hunan dishes at home, and I’ve studied the cuisine a fair bit, from books and from my friend Kho Kian Lam’s excellent blog Red Cook, Adventures from a Chinese Home Kitchen.
 Kian knows his stuff when it comes to red cooking — he named his whole site after the style.
 I’ll let Kian explain it:

 Red cooking is the basis of many Chinese home cooking.
 It is a term used for braising different kinds of food with garlic, dark soy sauce, rice wine and sugar.
 This technique can be used for pork, chicken, fish, tofu and many other ingredients.
 The phrase “red cook” comes from the fact that these dishes result in a shiny bright brown sauce appearing almost red.
 It is one of the most versatile techniques in Chinese cooking.
 And I’ve decided to name my blog for this technique to emphasize its flexibility and adaptability.

-In America, you will most often see red cooked pork belly.
+In America, you will most often see red braised pork belly.
 This recipe is based on that one, and can be done with store-bought pork or wild ingredients, specifically wild pigs and bear.
 Yes, bear.
 The black bears can be so fat you can sometimes make bacon out of the belly, or make red cooked bear.

 No matter if you use pork belly from the store, from a wild hog or bear you’ve brought home or whatever, you’ll want to make this recipe.
 Why?
 This bowl of food has it all: Fatty goodness, meltingly tender meat, a sweet-savory-salty-spicy sauce reduced from the braising liquid — all with a whiff of exotic anise — bright, crunchy green onions (or better yet, Chinese garlic chives), herbal cilantro and for my touch, preserved garlic.